 Exceptions to the Warrant Requirement

 Under some circumstances, the government is permitted to conduct searches without a warrant.
 The following represent some of the most common exceptions:

 Search incident to arrest.
 When police make a lawful arrest, they are entitled to search the person arrested without obtaining a search warrant.

 Consent.
 A person may consent to a search.
 The consent must be given freely and voluntarily.
 Also, the person consenting may limit the scope of the consent.

 Abandoned Property.
-Once property is abandoned, the Fourth Amendment does not apply and the police may seize the property without a warrant.
+Once a property is abandoned, the Fourth Amendment does not apply and the police may seize the property without a warrant.

 Exigent Circumstances.
-In emergency cases the police may act without a warrant.
+In emergency cases, the police may act without a warrant.
 A careful review of court decisions may be necessary to determine if certain conditions constitute exigent circumstances.

 Valid Stop and Frisk.
 There are special rules regarding how and when the police may temporarily stop and investigate a person in a manner that does not rise to the level of an arrest.
 This topic will be discussed in greater detail in an upcoming article.

 If law enforcement officers obtain evidence in a case without a search warrant, the prosecution will undoubtedly attempt to argue that one of the exceptions to Fourth Amendment protection applies to the case.
 However, a criminal defense lawyer who knows the intricacies of the law for these exceptions to the Fourth Amendment and may be able to prove that the exception does not apply.
 For example, perhaps an accused gave consent for a limited search to one room and the law enforcement officer exceeded that consent by searching the entire house.
 In this case, the evidence resulting from the illegal search of a home could be suppressed.